Hexaly vs Google OR-Tools on the Pickup and Delivery Problem with Time Windows (PDPTW)

 Conclusion

 Hexaly offers a concise and straightforward approach to the Pickup and Delivery Problem with Time Windows (PDPTW) based on list decision variables.
-The resulting model provides much better solutions than Google OR-Tools 9.6 on the PDPTW instances.
+The resulting model provides much better solutions than OR-Tools on the PDPTW instances.

 The Hexaly model of the Pickup and Delivery Problem with Time Windows (PDPTW) and many other Vehicle Routing problems, written using Hexaly Modeler or programming languages like Python, Java, C#, and C++, are available in our Example Tour.